TheRenegadeCoder/sample-programs-website/docs/projects/longest-palindromic-substring/javascript/index.md

 {% endraw %}

-[Longest Palindromic Substring](https://sampleprograms.io/projects/longest-palindromic-substring) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Longest Palindromic Substring in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - izexi

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2020 13:59:30.
-The solution was first committed on Oct 17 2020 22:08:50.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution